-David Burgstahler, age 44, joined our board on May 22, 2012 in connection with our acquisition of Navilyst.
-Mr. Burgstahler is a founding partner of Avista since 2005 and since 2009, has been President of Avista.
+David Burgstahler, age 46, joined our board on May 22, 2012 in connection with our acquisition of Navilyst.
+Mr. Burgstahler is a founding partner of Avista Capital Partners since 2005 and since 2009, has been President of Avista.
 Prior to forming Avista, he was a partner of DLJ Merchant Banking Partners.
 He was at DLJ Investment Banking from 1995 to 1997 and at DLJ Merchant Banking Partners from 1997 through 2005.
 Prior to that, he worked at Andersen Consulting (now known as Accenture) and McDonnell Douglas (now known as Boeing).
 He holds a Bachelor of Science in Aerospace Engineering from the University of Kansas and a Master of Business Administration from Harvard Business School.
-Mr. Burstahler currently serves as a Director of Armored AutoGroup Inc., Cidron Healthcare Limited (ConvaTec), INC Research Holdings, Inc., Lantheus Medical Imaging, Visant Corporation and WideOpenWest, LLC.
-He previously served as a Director of BioReliance Holdings and Warner Chilcott plc.
+Mr. Burgstahler currently serves as a Director of Armored AutoGroup Inc., ConvaTec Inc., INC Research Holdings, Inc., Lantheus Holdings Inc., Strategic Partners, Inc., Vertical/Trigen Holdings, LLC, Visant Corporation and WideOpenWest, LLC.
+He previously served as a Director of BioReliance Holdings, Inc. and Warner Chilcott plc.
+During our fiscal year ended May 31, 2014, Mr. Burgstahler was a member of the Licensing and Acquisition Committee.

-Mr. Burgstahler's strong finance and management background, with over 17 years in banking and private equity finance and extensive experience serving as a director for a diverse group of private and public companies provides valuable business, corporate governance and financial expertise to our board.
+Mr. Burgstahler's strong finance and management background, with over 17 years in banking and private equity finance and extensive experience serving as a director for a diverse group of private and public companies, provides valuable business, corporate governance and financial expertise to our Board.

-Wesley E. Johnson, Jr., age 54, joined our board in January 2007.
+Wesley E. Johnson, Jr., age 56, joined our Board in January 2007.
+Since February 2013, Mr. Johnson has been Chief Executive Officer and Director of Admittance Technologies, Inc., a medical device company.
+Mr. Johnson is also a director of Minimus Spine, Inc., a private medical device company.
 From 2003 to 2007, Mr. Johnson served as a member of the board of RITA Medical Systems, Inc. From February 2008 to May 2012, Mr. Johnson served as President, CEO and director of Cardiokinetix, Inc., a developer of medical devices for the treatment of congestive heart failure.
 From October 2005 to February 2008, Mr. Johnson served as General Manager of Abbott Spine, S.A., a division of Abbott Laboratories.
 From June 2003 to October 2005, Mr. Johnson served as Division Vice President, Finance for Abbott Spine.
 From May 1999 to June 2003, he served as Vice President of Operations and Chief Financial Officer for Spinal Concepts.
 Mr. Johnson holds a B.B.A. in Accounting from Texas A&M University and became a certified public accountant in 1981.
 Mr. Johnson is a member of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.